eoduniyi/aLilSpec/README.md

 # aLilSpec

- A The purpose of this blog is to keep track of and share interesting things learned in Spectroscopy and related areas of applied quantum mechanics.
+The purpose of this blog is to keep track of and share interesting things learned in Spectroscopy and related areas of applied quantum mechanics.
 Additionally, this repo will serve as a space for documenting my contributions to the r-hyperSpec team, as well as, developments in the larger Computational Spectroscopy community.

 ## A return to `hyperSpec`
 First, I should say I don't plan on writing a post everytime I contribute to hyperSpec or any related packages.
 However, I believe writing helps with organizing thoughts.
 And because it has been approximately two years since I've actually contribued to the hyperSpec ecosystem, I've gathered a lot of thoughts.
 So, as I return to make contributions I want to try an incentivze distillation Also, there are a number of things that I think are important to have in order before one contributes to an open source project, and specifically the r-hyperspec project and I wish to outline them here for myself and others.